 Cloud Databases provides a complete solution for customers who demand a high-performance, purpose-built infrastructure designed for relational databases that is backed and supported by engineers who specialize in MySQL workloads.
 Cloud Databases is a fully-managed service for customers who want to focus on developing their applications without having to manage the underlying infrastructure.
 The service offers high availability, scheduled backups, on-demand backups and restores, integrated monitoring, redundant storage, replication, scalability, and full control of your database.

 Can I provision Cloud Databases if I don’t have Cloud Servers or Cloud Load Balancers on my account?

 What kind of storage solution does Cloud Databases offer?

-Each Cloud Database instance comes with an attached storage volume.
-Storage volumes are automatically provisioned on a shared Internet Small Computer System Interface (iSCSI) storage area network (SAN) that provides for increased performance, scalability, availability, and manageability.
-Applications with high I/O demands are performance-optimized and data is protected through both local and network RAID-10.
+Each Cloud Databases instance comes with an attached storage volume.
+Storage volumes are automatically provisioned on a shared Internet small computer system interface (iSCSI) storage area network (SAN) that enables increased performance, scalability, availability, and manageability.
+Applications with high input/output (I/O) demands are performance-optimized and data is protected through both local and network RAID-10.
 (RAID stands for redundant array of independent disks.)
 Additionally, network RAID provides synchronous replication of volumes with automatic failover of SAN nodes and load balancing across available storage clusters.

 How is performance better than running a MySQL database on a Cloud Server?

 Every Cloud Databases instance is optimized for performance.
-Cloud Databases uses container-based virtualization, which eliminates the performance bottlenecks of the traditional hardware virtualization and enables your database to run at near bare metal speeds.
-It also uses dedicated SAN storage and high speed networking to give you faster access to your data.
+Cloud Databases uses container-based virtualization, which eliminates the performance bottlenecks that are associated with traditional hardware virtualization and enables your database to run at near bare metal speeds.
+Cloud Databases also uses dedicated SAN storage and high-speed networking to give you faster access to your data.